This is my tenth episode with Coach Dan John and it is my favorite so far. Be ready to cry, laugh, and think with us during this hour.

 Coach Dan John is a world-renowned strength coach and mentor to many in the fitness industry.
 Dan has competed at the highest levels of Olympic lifting, Highland Games, and the Weight Pentathlon.
 He has authored numerous books and continues to educate through his coaching and workshops worldwide.

 One of the ways I am able to keep this podcast going is through the supporters on Patreon.
-If you have been enjoying these conversations as much as I have, you can donate to the show on my website or www.patreon.com/sifumimichan
+If you have been enjoying these conversations as much as I have, you can donate to the show on my website or Patreon.com/sifumimichan to donate.

-For comments or suggestions reach out on social media @sifumimichan
+For comments or suggestions, please reach out on social media @sifumimichan.

 Discussed in this episode: